-The approximate 12,000 employees of our Regional Transportation companies serve and support manufacturing, wholesale, retail and government customers throughout North America and transport approximately 10.4 million shipments annually.
-Regional Transportation shipments have an average shipment size of approximately 1,500 pounds and travel an average distance of roughly 400 miles.
-As of December 31, 2017, the Regional Transportation network includes 124 service facilities including 62 owned facilities with approximately 3,950 doors and 62 leased facilities with approximately 2,800 doors.
-The Regional Transportation revenue fleet includes approximately 6,500 tractors including approximately 4,700 owned and 1,800 leased and approximately 13,700 trailers including approximately 10,500 owned and 3,200 leased.
+The approximate 12,000 employees of our Regional Transportation companies serve and support manufacturing, wholesale, retail and government customers throughout North America and transport approximately 9.8 million shipments annually.
+Regional Transportation shipments have an average shipment size of approximately 1,400 pounds and travel an average distance of roughly 400 miles.
+As of December 31, 2018, the Regional Transportation revenue fleet includes approximately 6,500 tractors including approximately 4,800 owned and 1,700 leased and approximately 14,300 trailers including approximately 10,600 owned and 3,700 leased.
+The Regional Transportation network includes 124 service facilities including 62 owned facilities with approximately 2,800 doors.

-The Regional Transportation companies accounted for 37% of our consolidated operating revenue in 2017, 2016 and 2015.
+The Regional Transportation companies accounted for 37% of our consolidated operating revenue in 2018, 2017 and 2016.